Eunice has, insofar as it is possible to say such a thing,

 trip.
 On Friday evening we went to a show opening at a local

-later Saturday went to another art museum (using a
+wheelchair, and later Saturday went to another art museum (using a

 wheelchair.)
 New London NH is not quite as wheel-chair